Harshil2407/notes-site/content/readme.md

 ---
+title: What is Cybersecurity
+---

-# What is Cybersecurity?
+## What is Cybersecurity?

 **Cybersecurity** is the practice of **protecting computers, networks, systems, software, and data** from unauthorized access, attacks, damage, or theft.

 In simple words:
-👉 _Cybersecurity is about defending digital assets from hackers, malware, and cyber crimes._
+👉 *Cybersecurity is about defending digital assets from hackers, malware, and cyber crimes.*

 It protects:

 - Personal data (passwords, photos, bank details)
 - Organizational data (databases, intellectual property)
 - National infrastructure (power grids, defense systems)

 ---

-# Why Cybersecurity is Needed Today
+## Why Cybersecurity is Needed Today

 Today almost everything is digital:

-- Online banking 💳
+- Online banking

-- Social media 📱
+- Social media

-- Cloud storage ☁️
+- Cloud storage

-- Online education & work 💻
+- Online education and work

 This creates **huge attack surfaces**.

 ### Without cybersecurity:

 - Hackers steal money and identity
 - Data leaks ruin companies
 - Systems get hacked or shut down
 - National security can be threatened

-So cybersecurity is **not optional**, it is **essential**.
+Cybersecurity is **not optional**, it is **essential**.

 ---

-# Main Components of Cybersecurity
+## Main Components of Cybersecurity

 Cybersecurity is a **combination of multiple domains**, not just hacking.

 ---

-## 1️⃣ Network Security
+## Network Security

-### What it is:
+### What it is

 Protecting **networks and data flowing through them** from attacks.

-### Includes:
+### Includes

 - Firewalls
 - Intrusion Detection Systems (IDS)
 - Intrusion Prevention Systems (IPS)
 - Secure network design
 - Monitoring network traffic

-### Attacks prevented:
+### Attacks prevented

 - Man-in-the-Middle
 - DDoS attacks
 - Packet sniffing
 - Unauthorized access

-👉 **Why networking knowledge is important?**
+**Why networking knowledge is important?**
-Because hackers attack **networks first**.
+Hackers attack **networks first**.
-If you don’t understand IP, ports, protocols, routing—you can’t defend or attack properly.
+Without understanding IPs, ports, and protocols, defense is impossible.

 ---

-## 2️⃣ Application Security
+## Application Security

-### What it is:
+### What it is

 Securing **software and web applications** from vulnerabilities.

-### Includes:
+### Includes

 - Secure coding
 - Vulnerability testing
 - Web application firewalls
 - Patch management

-### Common attacks:
+### Common attacks

 - SQL Injection
 - Cross-Site Scripting (XSS)
 - Cross-Site Request Forgery (CSRF)

-👉 Hackers often exploit **poorly written code**.
+Most attacks happen due to **poorly written code**.

 ---

-## 3️⃣ Information / Data Security
+## Information and Data Security

-### What it is:
+### What it is

-Protecting **data at rest and in transit**.
+Protecting **data at rest and data in transit**.

-### Techniques:
+### Techniques

 - Encryption
 - Access control
 - Data masking
 - Backups

-### Goals (CIA Triad):
+### CIA Triad

-- **Confidentiality** – only authorized users access data
+- **Confidentiality** – only authorized access
 - **Integrity** – data is not altered
 - **Availability** – data is accessible when needed

 ---

-## 4️⃣ Endpoint Security
+## Endpoint Security

-### What it is:
+### What it is

 Securing **end-user devices** like:

 - Laptops
 - Mobile phones
 - Servers

-### Tools:
+### Tools

 - Antivirus
 - Anti-malware
 - Endpoint Detection and Response (EDR)

-Most attacks start from **one infected system**.
+Most attacks start from **one infected endpoint**.

 ---

-## 5️⃣ Cloud Security
+## Cloud Security

-### What it is:
+### What it is

-Protecting data and services hosted on cloud platforms.
+Protecting cloud-hosted data and services.

-### Includes:
+### Includes

 - Identity and access management
 - Secure cloud storage
 - Cloud firewalls

-Cloud is widely used today, so attackers target it heavily.
+Cloud platforms are a **major attack target today**.

 ---

-## 6️⃣ Identity and Access Management (IAM)
+## Identity and Access Management (IAM)

-### What it is:
+### What it is

 Controlling **who can access what**.

-### Includes:
+### Includes

-- Password policies
+- Strong password policies
 - Multi-factor authentication (MFA)
 - Role-based access control

-Weak authentication = easy hacking.
+Weak authentication leads to easy compromise.

 ---

-## 7️⃣ Digital Forensics
+## Digital Forensics

-### What it is:
+### What it is

-Investigating cyber crimes **after an attack**.
+Investigating cyber crimes **after an incident**.

-### Includes:
+### Includes

 - Evidence collection
 - Log analysis
 - Malware analysis
 - Chain of custody

-Used by:

-- Law enforcement

-- Incident response teams
+Used by law enforcement and incident response teams.

 ---

-## 8️⃣ Ethical Hacking (Offensive Security)
+## Ethical Hacking

-### What it is:
+### What it is

-Testing systems by **thinking like a hacker**.
+Testing systems by **thinking like an attacker**.

-### Purpose:
+### Purpose

-- Find vulnerabilities before real hackers do
+- Identify vulnerabilities early

-- Improve defenses
+- Strengthen defenses

-This is where tools like Kali Linux are used.
+This is where **Kali Linux** is widely used.

 ---

-# Why is Kali Linux Important in Cybersecurity?
+## Why Kali Linux is Important

-Kali Linux is a **specialized Linux OS** made for **penetration testing and security research**.
+Kali Linux is a **specialized Linux OS** for cybersecurity professionals.

-### Why professionals use it:
+### Why it is used

-- Comes with **hundreds of security tools**
+- Comes with hundreds of security tools

-- Used for:
+- Used for penetration testing and forensics

-    - Network scanning

-    - Vulnerability assessment

-    - Exploitation

-    - Password cracking

-    - Forensics

-### Examples of tools:
+### Common tools

-- Nmap (network scanning)
+- Nmap

-- Metasploit (exploitation)
+- Metasploit

-- Wireshark (packet analysis)
+- Wireshark

-- Burp Suite (web security)
+- Burp Suite

-👉 **Without Kali Linux**, learning practical cybersecurity is incomplete.
+Learning cybersecurity without Kali Linux is **incomplete**.

 ---

-# Why Networking Knowledge is Mandatory
+## Why Networking Knowledge is Mandatory

 Cybersecurity is **network-centric**.

 You must understand:

 - IP addressing
 - TCP/IP model

-- Ports and protocols (HTTP, HTTPS, FTP, DNS)
+- Ports and protocols

-- Routing and switching

 - Firewalls and NAT

-### Why?

-- Attacks travel through networks

-- Tools scan ports and services

-- Packet analysis requires protocol knowledge

-❗ Without networking, hacking tools feel like **magic commands** with no understanding.
+Without networking, tools feel like **magic commands**.

 ---

-# Why Computer Hardware Knowledge is Important
+## Why Computer Hardware Knowledge is Important

-Cybersecurity is not only software-based.

-Hardware knowledge helps you understand:
+Hardware knowledge helps understand:

-- How memory works (RAM)
+- RAM and memory

-- How storage works (HDD/SSD)
+- Storage systems
 - CPU execution

-- BIOS/UEFI

-- Hardware vulnerabilities

-### Used in:

-- Malware analysis

-- Memory forensics

-- Rootkits
+- BIOS and UEFI

-- Hardware-based attacks

-For example:

-- How malware hides in memory
+Used in malware analysis and memory forensics.

-- How boot-level attacks occur

 ---

-# Why Operating Systems Knowledge is Important
+## Why Operating Systems Knowledge is Important

-You must understand:
+Understanding OS internals is critical:

-- Linux file system
+- Linux file systems
 - Windows internals

-- Processes and services
+- Processes and permissions

-- User permissions

 - Kernel vs user mode

-Attacks often exploit:

-- OS misconfigurations

-- Privilege escalation bugs
+Most attacks exploit **OS misconfigurations**.

 ---

-# Why Cybersecurity is a Powerful Career Skill
+## Why Cybersecurity is a Powerful Career Skill

-- High demand worldwide 🌍
+- High demand worldwide

-- Good salary 💰
+- Good salary potential
 - Continuous learning

-- Needed in every industry
+- Required in every industry

-- Respected profession

-Since you’re already:

-- Learning Kali Linux

-- Interested in cybersecurity & forensics

-- Studying networking & systems

-👉 You are **on the right path**.
+You are already on the **right learning path**.

 ---

-# Summary (Exam-Friendly)
+## Summary

-- Cybersecurity protects systems, networks, and data from cyber attacks
+- Cybersecurity protects digital systems and data

-- It includes network security, application security, data security, forensics, and ethical hacking
+- It includes networking, applications, data, forensics, and ethical hacking

-- Kali Linux is essential for hands-on cybersecurity practice
+- Kali Linux is essential for practical learning
 - Networking is the backbone of cybersecurity

-- Hardware and OS knowledge help understand low-level attacks
+- Hardware and OS knowledge enable deeper understanding

-- Cybersecurity is a critical and high-value skill today
+- Cybersecurity is a high-value career skill

----